Dirty Feet are Happy Feetby Elizabeth MacDonald

 There is adventure to be had, and our little ones see the world as one big playground.
 It can be scary and exhilarating, but it invokes independence and creates a sense of exploration.
 Being barefoot connects the body and soul to the earth; it grounds us and helps us to know the earth.
 A childhood should be filled with knowing the dirt and feeling the wind.
 When shoes come off, freedom is granted to a child.
 It says to them, ‘GO!
 Go and play!’

 Dirty feet allow for the feet to develop properly

-Dirty feet mean fresh air and Vitamin DA tell-tale sign that my kids have been outside is their dirty feet and tanned skin.
-We literally live outside once the weather is warm enough.
+Dirty feet mean fresh air and Vitamin DA tell-tale sign that my kids have been outside: dirty feet and tanned skin.
+We live outside once the weather is warm enough.
 Breathing in fresh (uncirculated) air and soaking up that amazing Vitamin D makes everyone happier.